Zine El Abidine Ben Ali: Early life, education and military career

 Ben Ali was born in 1936 to moderate-income parents as the fourth of eleven children in the family.
-His father worked as a guard at the port city of Sousse.
+His father, originally from Arram, Gabes worked as a guard at the port city of Sousse.

 Ben Ali joined the local resistance against French colonial forces and was imprisoned.
 His expulsion from secondary school was the reason why he never completed his secondary education.
 He studied at the Sousse Technical Institute but failed to earn a professional certificate and joined the newly formed Tunisian Army in 1958.
 Nevertheless, after being chosen as one among a group of young officers, he was awarded training in France at the École Spéciale Militaire de Saint-Cyr in Coëtquidan and the School of Applied Artillery in Châlons-sur-Marne, and also in the United States at the Senior Intelligence School in Maryland and the School for Anti-Aircraft Field Artillery in Texas.
 He also held a diploma in electronics engineering from a local university.
 Returning to Tunisia in 1964, he began his professional military career the same year as a Tunisian staff officer.
 During his time in military service, he established the Military Security Department and directed its operations for 10 years.
 He briefly served as military attaché in the Tunisian embassy of Morocco and Spain before being appointed General Director of National Security in 1977.

 In April 1980, Ben Ali was appointed ambassador to Poland, and served in that position for four years.
 He also served as the military intelligence chief from 1964 to 1974 and later Director General of national security between December 1977 and 1980 until he was appointed as Minister of Defense.
 Soon after the Tunisian bread riots in January 1984, he was reappointed director-general of national security.

 Ben Ali subsequently served as Minister of State in charge of the interior before being appointed Interior Minister on 28 April 1986 then Prime Minister by President Habib Bourguiba in October 1987.